sparcules/Spark_Pixels/README.md

 * Enhanced the Rename Device feature.
 * Removed the (confusing) need to set the Pixel Drivers in the settings menu.
 * The app will now auto detect your devices that are online and loaded with the Spark Pixels firmware.
 This happens on startup or when pressing the reload icon.
 Devices that are recognized as having the the correct firmware will show the Spark Pixels icon next to the device name.
 * Added Auto Sync option in the settings menu.
 Checking this box will Sync the Time Zone Offset captured from your Android device on startup.
-This is checked by default.
+This is enabled by default.

 ## What's New in [Spark Pixels](https://play.google.com/store/apps/details?id=kc.spark.pixels.android) v0.2.0